 17. Credit and Collateral Requirements: [to be discussed]

 18. Disputes: Any controversy, dispute or claim arising out of or relating to this Agreement shall first be submitted to the Authorized Representatives for resolution.
-If the Authorized Representatives are unable to reach agreement within sixty (60) days after submission, either Party may request arbitration of the controversy, dispute or claim.
-Each Party shall have the right to apply to a court to enjoin any breach of this agreement.
+If the Authorized Representatives are unable to reach agreement relative to the resolution of a dispute within sixty (60) days after submission of the dispute for such a resolution, either Party may request arbitration of the controversy, dispute or claim.
+Each Party shall have the right to apply to a court to enjoin any breach of this Agreement.
 Excepting the right of a Party to seek such relief, all claims and matters in question arising out of this Agreement or the relationship between the Parties or their Representatives created by this Agreement, whether sounding in contract, tort or otherwise, shall be resolved by binding arbitration pursuant to the Federal Arbitration Act.
 The arbitration shall be administered by the American Arbitration Association ("AAA").
 There shall be three arbitrators.
 Each Party shall designate an arbitrator, who need not be neutral, within 30 days of receiving notification of the filing with the AAA of a demand for arbitration.
 The two arbitrators so designated shall elect a third arbitrator.
 If either Party fails to designate an arbitrator within the time specified or the Parties' arbitrators fail to designate a third arbitrator within 30 days of their appointments, the third arbitrator shall be appointed by the AAA.
 The place of the arbitration shall be New York.
-It is expressly agreed that the arbitrators shall have no authority to award punitive, consequential or exemplary damages, the Parties hereby waiving their right, if any, to recover punitive, consequential or exemplary damages, either in arbitration or in litigation, in connection with any breach or default by the other Party under this Agreement.
+It is expressly agreed that the arbitrators shall have no authority to award punitive, consequential or exemplary damages, the Parties hereby waive their right, if any, to recover punitive, consequential or exemplary damages, either in arbitration or in litigation, in connection with any breach or default by the other Party under this Agreement.
+Buyer shall be responsible for the cost of its designated arbitrator and Seller shall be responsible for its designated arbitrator and the third arbitrator.

 19. Non-Waiver: Any waiver of the requirements or provisions of this Agreement shall be in writing.
 The failure of either Party to insist upon strict performance of such requirements or provisions or to exercise any right hereunder shall not be construed as a waiver of such requirement or provision or a relinquishment of such right.